Plain English Summary

 Histological remission in ulcerative colitis: comparing histological activity indexes - an observational study

-We conducted a study to compare and validate three commonly used histological scoring systems in order to define histological mucosal healing (MH).
+To compare and validate three commonly used histological scoring systems in order to define histological mucosal healing (MH).

-Ethics Committee of Radboud university medical center, 27/08/2015, ref: 2015-1993
+Ethics Committee of Radboud University Medical Center, 27/08/2015, ref: 2015-1993